Postgraduate

 Students will prefer a taught Master’s if they enjoy studying through lectures, coursework and assignments, and who already have an undergraduate degree.

-Applying for a Masters degree is a lot different for applying for an undergraduate degree, you will need to apply for a Masters through the university, rather than through UCAS.
+Applying for a Master's degree is a lot different to an undergraduate degree application.
+You will need to apply for a Master's through the university, rather than through UCAS.

 Most universities have their own online application systems, complete with forms etc. You can apply via the post if you prefer.